tanaikech/taking-advantage-of-google-apps-script/README.md

 =====

 - [node-getfilelist](https://github.com/tanaikech/node-getfilelist) : This is a Node.js module to retrieve the file list with the folder tree from the specific folder of Google Drive.
+- [node-gdoctableapp](https://github.com/tanaikech/node-gdoctableapp) : This is a Node.js module to manage the tables on Google Document using Google Docs API.

 <br>